Page created on June 3, 2021. Last updated on April 2, 2022 at 11:53

 Definition and epidemiology

 Meningiomas are tumours which arise from the arachnoid layer cells.
 90% occur in the skull, 10% in the spine.
-They’re very slowly growing, very benign tumours, but because they grow in a closed space, they cause problems.
+They’re very slowly growing, very benign tumours, but because they grow in a closed space, they can increase the intracranial pressure or apply pressure to the brain.
 However, many are asymptomatic and only discovered incidentally.

 They account for 1/3 of all primary CNS tumours.
 They mostly occur in elderly.